 I used melted butter and oil with the addition of buttermilk to keep the texture soft.
 Whole wheat flour combined with all-purpose flour keeps the donuts sturdy.

-You don’t have to chill and roll the dough because these donuts bake in a donut pan.
+You don’t have to chill and roll the dough because these donuts are baked in a donut pan.
 You can mix this batter by hand, making the process much simpler.

 The baked donuts are soft and cake-like without being overly sweet, while the vanilla glaze adds just the right amount of extra sweetness.
 You can also dust them with powdered sugar if you wish to omit the glaze.